 The major consists of 26 credits in psychology, above the 100 level, including Statistical Methods in Psychology (PSYCH 248) and Experimental Social Psychology (PSYCH 249) or General Experimental Psychology (PSYCH 250).
 The major also requires at least one course in each of the following categories:

 - Applications of psychology

 - Developmental/social psychology

 Although a course may meet the requirements for more than one area, the student may use that course to fulfill only one content-area requirement.
 All of these content-area courses must be at or above the 200 level, with at least 6 credits at or above the 300 level.
 In addition to the four courses meeting the above criteria, two additional (elective) courses in psychology, at the 200 level or higher, must be completed.
 Qualified undergraduates may register for graduate-level psychology courses with the permission of the instructor and the graduate advisor.
 Most psychology majors intending to attend graduate school take more than the minimum 26 credits in psychology and design their course of study in close consultation with a faculty mentor.
-Students should pick up a copy of the "Psychology Major Handbook" from the undergraduate advising office as soon as they declare the major for up-to-date information on departmental resources, activities and faculty research interests.
+Students should pick up a copy of the "Psychology Major Handbook" from the undergraduate advising office as soon as they declare the major.

 As of Spring 2009, the minor is no longer required for students in the School of Arts & Science.
 If the minor was declared prior to Spring 2009 with Psychology as the major, the old rules apply: 12 credits and half should be over 200 level.
 If the minor was declared after Spring 2009, please consult the department in which you declared the minor for terms of that department.